 4. Design a dressing area in an attic bedroom

-Attic bedrooms can be incredibly inviting and atmospheric although careful thought will need to be given to layout to incorporate a dressing space that works under sloping eaves as full height wardrobes are usually an impossible option.
+Attic bedrooms can be incredibly inviting and atmospheric, although careful thought will need to be given to layout to incorporate walk-in wardrobe ideas that work under sloping eaves, as full height wardrobes are usually an impossible option.

-This attic bedroom features a modest dressing area at one end, located just before entry into the en suite bathroom.
-The attic roof shape required an innovative approach to storage.
+This attic bedroom features a modest walk-in closet at one end, located just before entry into the en suite bathroom.
+The attic roof shape required an innovative approach to bedroom storage ideas.

 5. Create a walk-in closet within a bathroom

-Luxury bathrooms are often designed to include a dressing table to sit and dry hair and apply make-up.
-If this is the case, it can make sense to create access to a walk-in wardrobe from or even within the same space.
-Interior Designer Joanna Wood has applied this approach to many projects, including her own home, and finds it a highly practical option.
+Luxury bathroom ideas often include a dressing table to sit and dry hair and apply make-up.
+If this is the case, it can make sense to create access to a walk-in wardrobe from, or even within, your en suite ideas.

 6. Give a clear brief to your designer